 Jason Whitely is a Senior News Reporter at WFAA and host of Inside Texas Politics, a weekly political broadcast that airs Sunday at 9 a.m. on Channel 8.
 Jason is based in the Dallas newsroom and reports for all platforms including the 10 p.m. television newscast, WFAA.com and social media.

-Jason has also covered nine hurricanes, including Katrina which crippled New Orleans in 2005.
+Jason has also covered ten hurricanes, including Harvey which submerged Houston in 2017 and Katrina which crippled New Orleans in 2005.
 In addition, he traveled to Honduras with the Missouri National Guard as soldiers helped rebuild that Latin American country after the devastating strike by Hurricane Mitch.

-His peers have honored him with 18 Emmy Awards, two Edward R. Murrow Awards and two dozen others from the Associated Press in Tennessee, Illinois, and Texas, along with the Houston Press Club, the Dallas Press Club, the Texas Medical Association, the Missouri Broadcasters Association, and the Tennessee School Boards Association.
-In 2010, he won the Emmy for Best General Assignment Reporter.
-Five years earlier, he won the Emmy for Best News Reporter in Texas.
+His peers have honored him with 20 Emmy Awards, two Edward R. Murrow Awards and two dozen others from the Associated Press in Tennessee, Illinois, and Texas, along with the Houston Press Club, the Dallas Press Club, the Texas Medical Association, the Missouri Broadcasters Association, and the Tennessee School Boards Association.
+He won the Emmy for Best General Assignment Reporter in 2017, 2010 and 2005.
 In 2004, the Texas Associated Press Broadcasters named Jason - Reporter of the Year.
 Whitely earned a B.A. in Political Science from Western Kentucky University.

 Prior to coming to Dallas, Jason worked for KHOU-TV, Channel 11 in Houston, KMOV-TV, Channel 4 in St. Louis and started his career at WKRN-TV, Channel 2, in Nashville.